Essential Cooking Techniques

 Pro tip: Room temperature ingredients emulsify better.
 Mustard and egg yolk are natural emulsifiers.

-Used for: Vinaigrettes, mayonnaise, hollandaise, aioli, beurre blanc
+Often used for: Vinaigrettes, mayonnaise, hollandaise, aioli, beurre blanc

 Blanching & Shocking